ItalyPaleAle/WithBlueInk/_posts/2016-05-12-automation-for-mariadb-galera-cluster-setup-part-2.md

 The resulting Cloud Config file will:

-- Enable [etcd2](https://coreos.com/etcd/) and request a new "discovery URL" for you from the public discovery service.
+- Enable [etcd2](https://coreos.com/etcd/) (with a new "discovery URL" requested for you by the generator app)
 - Enable [automatic updates](https://coreos.com/using-coreos/updates/) for CoreOS
-- Install the required Systemd units presented above to have the cluster start up, copying bash scripts and configuration files
+- Install the required Systemd units presented above to have the MariaDB cluster start up, copying all the required bash scripts and configuration files

-The generated file will look like (with the full contents of the scripts stripped for clarity):
+The generated file will look similar to this (the full contents of the scripts have stripped for clarity in this post; you can find links to the code on GitHub below):

 ````yaml
 #cloud-config